 Trees are everywhere

-At first glance, the camping hammock seems far more restrictive than the traditional tent – at least regarding finding the perfect spot to crash for the night.
+At first glance, the camping hammock seems far more restrictive than the traditional tent – at least when it comes to finding the perfect spot to crash for the night.
 Surely it’s a pain in the backside to find the perfect pair of trees, right?
 Wrong.
 On most popular wilderness hiking trails, there’s never a shortage of trees.

 Most national parks have plenty of trees, and even relatively sparsely vegetated regions still have plenty of spots to string up a hammock.
 You just think that they aren’t there because you haven’t been looking.